Class Series Concept

 Knowledge and Abilities

-Ability to: conduct fair hearings; make rulings on points of law and admissibility of evidence; determine credibility of witnesses; learn the specific body of law applicable to his/her field of assignment to include federal and state statutes, court decisions, and agency regulations; deal tactfully with people to gain their respect and confidence; exercise judgment in evaluating evidence presented by expert witnesses and in formulating decisions based on findings of fact, conclusions of law; write concisely and accurately; supervise clerical assistants and court reporters; travel regularly within the state.
+Ability to: conduct fair hearings; make rulings on points of law and admissibility of evidence; determine credibility of witnesses; learn the specific body of law applicable to their field of assignment to include federal and state statutes, court decisions, and agency regulations; deal tactfully with people to gain their respect and confidence; exercise judgment in evaluating evidence presented by expert witnesses and in formulating decisions based on findings of fact, conclusions of law; write concisely and accurately; supervise clerical assistants and court reporters; travel regularly within the state.

 Legal Requirement(s)